Siarhei-Y/Portfolio/README.md

 - fundoodata Selenium Web Scraper.
 Scrape www.fundoodata.com list of companies

 ### ML_models
 - Covid Classification.
 Based on a Kaggle dataset.
 The purpose of the model to maximaze recall and identify potential mortal cases.
-Estimator: SGDClassifier Recall: 0.93
+Estimator: SGDClassifier, Recall: 0.93
+- Prediction of Wild Blueberry Yield.
+Based on a Kaggle dataset.
+Estimator: CatBoostRegressor, MAE: 348.79915